gkiely/sass-modules/readme.md

 }
 ```

-`sass-modules` lets you to create reusable and customisable Sass modules.
+Sass-modules lets you to create reusable and customisable Sass modules.

 Getting started